collocations.org

 Collocations for corridor - noun

-the labyrinthine corridors of the ministry building
+the labyrinthine corridors of the building

-VERB + CORRIDOR
+VERB + corridor

 line